-Canada has its fair share of software stocks, a healthy and diverse collection, which gives Canadian investors some very powerful and profitable investment options.
+Canada has its fair share of software stocks, which gives Canadian investors some very powerful investment options.

-And if you wish to start investing in the dynamic and lucrative software industry, this list of best software stocks in Canada can give you a good place to start.
+If you’re looking to start investing in the dynamic and lucrative software industry, this list of the best software stocks in Canada below can give you some ideas.

-What Do You Need To Know About Software Stocks?
+What Do You Need To Know About Software Stocks in Canada?

 Software stocks dominate the tech sector in Canada.
 Almost all the coveted tech stocks are technically software stocks, and they make up the bulk of the tech sector.